-We hardly have time to shower or cook, much less pursue a hobby.
-Tasks clutter our to-do list and the kids clamor for attention.
-We can’t always follow common advice to get away from the kids once in a while.
-And we know we should have a life beyond kids but can’t seem to figure out how.
+We hardly have time to shower or cook, much less exercise the way we used to.
+Tasks clutter our to-do list and the kids clamor for our attention.
+Sleepless nights and diaper changes are all too common.
+We can’t always follow the advice to make sure our own needs are met.
+And we know we should have a life beyond kids, but can’t seem to figure out how.

 Why you should have a life beyond kids

-Our kids will grow up.
+Your kids will grow up.

 As I say in my book, You Are Enough:

 “As long as the days can feel, those moments when you realize you’re not kissing your child’s feet any longer or they’re too big to carry in your arms are a blunt reminder of how quickly the years go by.”

 In the teenage years, he might turn to you for guidance less and less as he begins to feel more confident in his abilities.
 He’ll become a young man, different from the baby who once depended on you for everything.

 But guess what?
 This is a good thing.